DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 1 - Cloud Concepts, Architecture and Design.md

                 * business applications that managed the underlying control plane are exposed with northbound interfaces
             * Control Plane
                 * control of network funcitonality and programmability is made directly to devices at this layer
-                    * OpenFlow was the original framework/protocol at the control plane
+                    * OpenFlow was the original framework/protocol at the control plane currently managed by the [Open Networking Foundation (ONF)](https://opennetworking.org/sdn-definition/)
             * Data Plane
                 * Network switches and routes located at this plane are associated with the underlying network infrastructure.
                     * Data forward happens here, so also known as the _Forwarding Plane_